nestjs/docs.nestjs.com/content/techniques/logger.md

 We can combine several of the techniques above to provide consistent behavior and formatting across both Nest system logging and our own application event/message logging.

-The best practice is to instantiate `Logger` class from `@nestjs/common` in each of our services.
+A good practice is to instantiate `Logger` class from `@nestjs/common` in each of our services.
 We can supply our service name as the `context` argument in the `Logger` constructor, like so:

 ```typescript
 import { Logger, Injectable } from '@nestjs/common';